 A Networking multiplayer game can run in three modes - as a client, as a dedicated server, or as a host which is both a client and a server at the same time.

 If you’re using the Network Manager HUD, it automatically tells the Network Manager which mode to start in, based on which button the player clicks.
 If you’re writing your own UI that allows the player to start the game, you’ll need to call these from your own code.
 These methods are:

-- In server or host mode, the game listens for incoming connections on the port specified, but does not bind to any specific IP address (it listens on all available).
+- In server or host mode, the game listens for incoming connections on

 Use the Network Manager to manage the spawning (networked instantiation) of networked game objects from Prefabs.